Boundedness questions for Calabi-Yau threefolds

-Suppose then that $E$ generates an edge ray of $P$ and $H$ is a very ample divisor on $X$.
-Since $E^2$ is not numerically trivial, we deduce from Lemma 3.1 that $E^2 \cdot H >0$.
-Since $-L \not \in P$ by Proposition 5.1, it follows from $E^2 \cdot L < 0$ that $E$ is a convex combination of $L$ and $H$, and in particular that $E$ is movable, contrary to assumption. \end{proof} \end{lem}
+We now specialize to the case $\rho =2$, and so $E$ generates an edge ray of $P$, and suppose $H$ is a very ample divisor on $X$.
+Since $E^2$ is not numerically trivial, it defines a non-trivial linear form which vanishes on the edge ray, and we deduce from Lemma 3.3 that $E^2 \cdot H >0$.
+Since $L \not \in -P$ by Proposition 5.1, it follows from $E^2 \cdot L < 0$ that $E$ is a convex combination of $L$ and $H$, and in particular that $E$ is movable, contrary to assumption. \end{proof} \end{lem}

 We finish this section with two rather technical results, which we prove now to avoid breaking the flow of later proofs.
-We assume $\rho =2$ and the cubic and linear forms are known, along with the component $P^\circ$ of the positive index cone containing the \Kahler cone.
-The first of these results refers to the case where $E$ is a rigid non-movable class (not necessarily unique) on $X$.
-The last and most crucial part of this Proposition restricts how closely $\Movb (X)$ can approach the ray $-E$.
+We assume $\rho =2$ and the cubic and linear forms are known, along with the component $P^\circ$ of the positive index cone containing the \Kahler cone, with $P$ denoting its closure.
+The first of these results refers to the case where $E$ is a (known) rigid non-movable surface class (not necessarily unique) on $X$.
+The last and most crucial part of this Proposition restricts how closely $\Movb (X)$ can approach the ray generated by $-E$.